-I am a historian of modern British history with a focus on women and war, and public history.
+I am a historian of modern British history with a focus on women and war.
 My research looks at the experiences of female civilian volunteers in Second World War Britain, specifically women who were members of the Women's Voluntary Services.
 My PhD project explores how wartime voluntarism was imagined, experienced and remembered, considering themes such as gender, citizenship, agency and the use of personal narratives.
 It is generously funded by the White Rose College for the Arts and Humanities (AHRC) and my supervisors are Dr Jessica Meyer and Dr Laura King.

 I began my PhD in 2017 after completing an MA in Modern History at Leeds.
 My previous research project was closely related to my current research and examined women's responses to clothing policy and propaganda in Second World War Britain.
 My MA thesis argued that women's responses to wartime propaganda were more complex and ambiguous than has been previously argued, and were fundamentally shaped by both gendered and classed ideas of women's roles in wartime.

 I am committed to public history and since 2013 have been involved in a range of public engagement projects with partners across Yorkshire.
 Through these projects I have gained experience of working with museums and galleries, local communities and other groups from the arts and culture sector.
 I am the creator of award-winning project, The Hull Blitz Trail, a heritage trail created to co-incidence with Hull UK City of Culture 2017 which attracted more than 14,000 users.
 I have also been involved in organising conferences, designing exhibitions, undertaking oral histories and working with volunteers, and have written about some of these public history experiences in print and online.
 I’m always open to new collaborations and projects, so please do get in touch.